The following websites have been approved for use in the classroom by EDSITEment. Browse websites by subject area.

 A gaming app based on an infamous murder in 19th-century Boston.
 A week before Thanksgiving, 1849, Dr. George Parkman, one of the richest men in Boston, went missing.
 Professor John Webster was arrested and put on trial for the murder.
 A superb history game.

-A homework help site which includes an overview of historical facts and biographical information on historical figures of Mexican history.
+A homework help site that includes an overview of facts and biographical information on figures of Mexican history.
 The site is sponsored by the National Museum of History of Mexico, housed at the Chapultepec Castle.
 Advanced and native-speaking students.
 AP recommended.

 This is the official site of the Museo del Prado in Madrid, Spain, one of the most important museums in the world.
 The museum website offers games, audioguides for children as well as other age groups which explore the museum's vast collection.